criteo/eslint-plugin-criteo/README.md

 }
 ```

-Then configure/disable the rules under the rules section.
+Then configure/disable the rules under the rules section, following your project's context and constraints.

 ```json
 {